EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Rivermere/The High Council of Vaeldrin.md

 - Nine seats total
 - Each seat is filled individually
 - Any citizen may be appointed, though wealthy or influential individuals dominate
+- There is a term length of 9 years with no limit on the number of terms
 ##  I.I Appointment of a Councilor
 - A seat becomes vacant due to resignation, removal, death, or a council member seeking High Speakership
+- If a member is appointed to a seat of a removed member, they finish out their term
 ### Nomination Phase
 - Any sitting Council member may nominate one candidate
 - A nomination must be seconded by a second member